kisonecat/ximera-ios/converter/INTSTALLATION.md

 http://code.google.com/p/mupdf/downloads/list?q=source

 Download both the source and thirdparty file.
+The directory mupdf should be put inside ximera/converter and thirdparty should be inside ximera/converter/mupdf

 While in the mupdf folder, run these commands to compile it.

 `make`

-If you get an error then, perhaps the configuration file for MuPDF has misidentified the architecture of the computer.
+If you get an error then perhaps the configuration file for MuPDF has misidentified the architecture of the computer.
 You can fix this by making the changes describe below.
 The changes to the makeconfig file are underlined.
 If you are working with a 32bit Mac, then

 `CFLAGS`
 and